-There are some great options, but we would suggest staying away from the 12-watt models if you need lots of clean headroom.
-But there are great combo platform amps that would be a perfect fit with different channel arrangements and modeling.
+There are some great options!
+But we would suggest staying away from the 12-watt models if you need lots of clean headroom.
+But there are great combo platform amps that would be a perfect fit.
+All with different channel arrangements and modeling.

 So, what’s the bottom line?
-Which guitar amp brand is better?
+Which of these two brands makes better guitar amps?

 Both companies make great products, so it really comes down to your specific needs and the look you want.